joCodes01/PizzaCalculator/README.md

 # PizzaCalculator
- A calculator to find the best sale price for a number of pizzs.
+ A calculator to find the best sale price for a number of pizzas.